alyssa0528/rock_n_roll/README.md

 # RockNRoll

 This Ruby gem lets users view details of Rock 'n' Roll races held worldwide in the 2018-19 season via a CLI.
+Get information about any Rock 'n' Roll city's race distances, dates, descriptions, and more.

 ## Installation